plainas/flask-swagger-types/README.md

 # Flask-swagger-types

-Flask-swagger-types is a swagger spec generator and type checker for flask applications.
-Define marshmallow schemas for your input data and responses, anotate your routes with `@FlaskSwaggerTypes.Fstroute` using these schemas, and get a swagger spec free at `[YOUR_APP_URL]/swagger_spec`
+Flask-swagger-types is a [swagger](https://swagger.io/) spec generator and type checker for flask applications.
+Define [marshmallow](https://marshmallow.readthedocs.io/en/stable/index.html) schemas for your input data and responses, anotate your routes with `@FlaskSwaggerTypes.Fstroute` using these schemas, and get a swagger spec free at `[YOUR_APP_URL]/swagger_spec`.

+Swagger_ui is exposed for convenience at `[YOUR_APP_URL]/swagger_ui`

 No hand written swagger spec chunks or monster docstrings non-sense.
 Your swagger spec is generated from your application semantics.
 Why wouldn't it, really?